Day 1: Arrival and Orientation

 Being so close to the Mexican border, these mountains have a long history of producing some real rarities.
 A few of the rarer species that have been somewhat regular the last few years include Tufted Flycatcher, Plain-capped Starthroat, Flame-colored Tanager and Rufous-capped Warbler – we will certainly try to find any of these species if they are present.
 We also have another chance here for Sulphur-bellied Flycatcher and Greater Pewee.
 Nights in Sierra Vista.

 Day 7: Patagonia

 Today, we visit the Patton Center, one of the best places in the US to see Violet-crowned Hummingbirds.
 We should also find Broad-billed, Black-chinned and Anna’s Hummingbirds, along with Yellow-breasted Chat, Bronzed Cowbird, Hooded and Bullock’s Orioles, and Lesser Goldfinch.
 The adjacent Sonora Creek Nature Conservancy is an excellent location for Thick-billed Kingbird and the hills nearby can be productive for Montezuma Quail and Black-capped Gnatcatcher.
 We also visit the rugged and exceptionally beautiful Atascosa Highlands to track down Five-striped Sparrows and Buff-collared Nightjars, both species that just barely slip over the Mexican border into the US.
 We are always on the lookout for Gray Hawk, Northern Beardless Tyrannulet, Varied Bunting, three species of Myiarchus flycatchers (Ash-throated, Brown-crested, and Dusky-capped), Vermilion Flycatcher, Bell’s Vireo, and Lucy’s Warbler.
-Night in Douglas.
+Night in Nogales.